 In most cases fine tuning is not required with the standard motor constants that are supplied when selecting the correct motor constant profile in parameter H003.
-Before making adjustments, try selecting a motor constant profile (1) smaller or larger than the combined connected motors in kW's in parameter H003.
+Before adjusting, try selecting a motor constant profile (1) smaller or larger than the combined connected motors in kW's in parameter H003.

-Status Symptom Adjustment Method Adjustment Parameter Powering Momentary speed variation is negative Increase the motor constant R2 step by step from the set value up to 1.2 times of the set value H021 Powering Momentary speed variation is positive Decrease the motor constant R2 step by step from the set value up to 0.8 times of the set value H021 Regeneration Torque is insufficient at Increase the motor constant R1 step by step from the set value up to 1.2 times of the set value H020 low speed (~ few Hz) Increase the motor constant Io step by step from the set value up to 1.2 times of the set value H023 Reduce the motor constant J from the set value H024 Starting Motor generates an impact at start Decrease the speed response factor H005 Motor runs backward for short moment at start Set 01 (enable) on reverse run protection function (b046) b046 Decelerating .
-Decrease the speed response factor H005 Motor runs unsteadily Decrease the motor constant J from the set value H024 Low Frequency Motor rotation is unstable Increase the motor constant J from the set value H024 Operation Increase the speed response factor H005
+Status Symptom Symptom Adjustment Method Momentary speed variation is negative Increase the motor constant R2 step by step from the set value up to 1.2 times of the set value H021 Powering Momentary speed variation is positive Decrease the motor constant R2 step by step from the set value up to 0.8 times of the set value H021 Torque is insufficient at Increase the motor constant R1 step by step from the set value up to 1.2 times of the set value H020 Regeneration low speed (~ few Hz) Increase the motor constant Io step by step from the set value up to 1.2 times of the set value H023 Make a second of the second of Reduce the motor constant J from the set value H024 Starting Motor generates an impact at start Decrease the speed response factor H024 H005 b046 Motor runs backward for short moment at start Set 01 (enable) on reverse run protection function (b046) b046 Decrease the speed response factor H005 Decelerating Motor runs unsteadily Decrease the motor constant J from the set value H024 Low Frequency Operation Motor rotation is unstable Increase the motor constant J from the set value H024 iviolor rotation is unstable Increase the speed response factor H005